Delphboy/meshed-memory-transformer/README.md

 ## Training procedure
 See `train.py` for the complete list of arguments.
-An hpc system script has been provided in `hpc/train.qsub`. **Ensure the script is ammeded to account for your username and directory structure.** Submit the job with `qsub train.qsub` from within the `hpc` directory.
+An hpc system script has been provided in `hpc/train.qsub`. **Ensure the script is ammeded to account for your username and directory structure. i.e. Don't use `$USER$` in the header information.** Submit the job with `qsub train.qsub` from within the `hpc` directory.

 ## Results
 <p align="center">